sorooshaghaei/smtp-pop3-with-python/README.md

 # SMTP and POP3 Email App

 ## Introduction
 This project is a custom email application that allows users to send and receive emails using the SMTP and POP3 protocols in Python.
-It uses a simple graphical interface built with Tkinter to provide functionality for sending emails via SMTP and checking emails via POP3.
+It features a simple graphical interface built with Tkinter for interacting with email services.

 ## Features
 - **Send emails** using SMTP